unosquare/swan/README.md

 // Using DependencyContainer to create an instance of MessageHub var messageHub = DependencyContainer.Current.Resolve<IMessageHub>() as MessageHub;

- // Here we create a simple message that has a string as its content var message = new MessageHubGenericMessage<string>(this, "SWAN");
+ // Here we create an instance of the publisher class var message = new MessageHubGenericMessage<string>(this, "SWAN");

- // We suscribe to our message hub var token = messageHub.Subscribe<MessageHubGenericMessage<string>>(m => m.Content.Info());
+ // Then this object subscribes to the publisher's event var token = messageHub.Subscribe<MessageHubGenericMessage<string>>(m => m.Content.Info());

  // We publish a message